FTLam11/fronk-tolks/elixir-intro.md

 # Scope

-Let's learn a bit about Elixir and why how it puts the *fun* in functional programming!
+Let's learn about Elixir and how it puts the *fun* in functional programming!

-Today I plan on covering:
+Today we will explore these topics:

 1. Background of Erlang and Elixir
-2. Explain functional vs imperative programming
+2. Functional programming (FP) vs OOP
-3. What is the big deal about immutability and concurrency?
+3. Immutability and concurrency
-4. How is recursion utilized in functional programming?
+4. How recursion serves as the backbone of Elixir
-5. Show concurrency in Elixir
+5. Preview Elixir concurrency

 ---